 reinserting a pin in a hole.

-(See Survival Options - Kidnapping for dealing with a predator with a gun.)
-In your car, with your keys now in the ignition, keep another unit of spray as a back-up within easy reach in your console.
+(In your car, with your keys now in the ignition, keep another unit of spray as a back-up within easy reach in your console.)

 Though NO personal security device can be guaranteed to prevent crimes, they'll likely serve you well if used with the safety tips in Outdoor Safety Overview.